Three Interlockers Along the Galveston Island Causeway

 50 steam and 45 electric train movements per day, and that a maximum of 75 steam

-interlocker control among the three towers included signals as far as 5.5 miles
+interlocking control across the three towers included signals as far as 5.5 miles apart.
+The

-and switches for trains they could not see was the incorporation of train
+and switches for trains they could not see.
+This led to the design of an

-5.5 mile span of control.
-Choosing to base all of the interlocking plants at
+locations of all trains operating within the interlocking boundaries.
+Choosing to base all of the plants at

 Tower 97 minimized the number of wires that needed to be carried in a new

-actions to move switches and signals, and this required compressed air.
-Towers
+electro-pneumatic actions to move switches and signals.
+Since this required

 electronics.
 The consolidation reduced operating expenses by approximately